i-walk-away/pydantic_quest/lessons/pydantic-vs-dataclasses/theory.md

     age: int
 ```

-We validate data with Pydantic, and then our actual function expects an object that inherits from BaseModel, which
+As you can see here, our actual function expects an object that inherits from BaseModel.
-is guaranteed to contain valid data.

 So what is the problem?